amastrobera/java_course_proj/README.md

 #### Run the client

-This just a test the client can communicate with server.
+This **just a tests** to see whether the client can communicate with server properly.
 We use the gui to work.
 Client is eventually a library used by the client gui below.

-	java -jar client/dist/client.jar localhost 8080
+	java -jar client/dist/client.jar

 #### Run the GUI

+The guy has three tabs.
+A Menu tab, to select four courses and save it.
+A Meal tab, to view the specifics of each course.
+A Users tab, to view all users, or allergic users to the selected menu.

 	java -jar gui/dist/gui.jar